webix-hub/docs/data/desktop/combo.md

 ##Overview

-Ui-related combo is a text-like field with a popup window that appears as you click the field.
+UI-related combo is a text-like field with a popup window that appears as you click the field.
 A popup displays options for users to select.
 At the same time, you can edit the text field and the items will be filtered according to the input values.

 <img src="desktop/combo.png"/>